Emmanuel L. Di Rossetti

 Haiku Lessons

-To write a haiku, it is essential to respect four qualities: Sabi: simplicity and awareness of the passing of time which alters things and beings Sh?ri: the capacity to suggest the love of humble things Hosomi: the discovery of the beauty of everyday life Karumi: humor which lightens the Continue reading
+To write a haiku, one must absolutely respect four qualities: Sabi: simplicity and awareness of the passage of time and its alteration of things and beings; Shōri: the ability to suggest a love for humble things; Hosomi: the discovery of the beauty of everyday life; Karumi: humor that lightens the… Continue reading

 -

-Alvaro Mutis is a great writer and, what's more, one of my dearest friends.
-Since he hasn't published any books for a few years, I thought I'd pay him a little tribute with quotes from "The Last Stop of the Tramp Steamer," a short novel full of Continue reading
+Alvaro Mutis is a truly great writer and, what's more, one of my dearest friends.
+Since he hasn't published any books for a few years now, I thought I'd pay him a small tribute through quotes from "The Last Stop of the Tramp Steamer," this short novel brimming with… Continue reading

 -

-Confession of a player (his life told by Maradona)
+Confession of a Player (His Life as Told by Maradona)

-The life of Diego Armando Maradona is a tale.
+The life of Diego Armando Maradona is a fairy tale.
 Because Maradona always remained a child.
-It is therefore a children's tale and as such it is edifying.
-We must tell all those who say that Maradona was not exemplary enough for an athlete of his caliber that they are wrong.
-It is Continue reading
+It is therefore a children's story, and as such, it is edifying.
+Those who say that Maradona wasn't exemplary enough for an athlete of his caliber are wrong.
+It's… Continue reading

 -

-Monsieur Ouine, one of the greatest French novels of the 20th century, provides many answers to the modern world as it is.
-The following few quotes provide a glimpse of the evil that is everywhere.
+Monsieur Ouine, one of the greatest French novels of the 20th century, offers many answers to the modern world as it is.
+The following quotes provide a glimpse into the evil that insinuates itself everywhere.
 Continue reading

 -